Code-Institute-Submissions/CI-MS2-Discover-Kefalonia/README.md

 The website has been performance testing using the following tools:
  - Google Lighthouse (Desktop)
 ![Google Lighthouse](https://github.com/GazzaJ/CI-MS2-Discover-Kefalonia/blob/master/readme-img/google-lighthouse.png "Google Lighthouse Testing")

  - Google Lighthouse (Mobile)
 ![Google Lighthouse](https://github.com/GazzaJ/CI-MS2-Discover-Kefalonia/blob/master/readme-img/google-lighthouse-mobile.png "Google Lighthouse Testing")
 ______

 ## **Bugs and Issues** <a name="bugs"></a>
-- Contact Form not connecting with EmailJS
+- The contact form not connecting with EmailJS.

 This has been an on / off occurrence ever since I have completed the Contact form.
 The Devtools Console didn't appear to be displaying any errors; however, on closer inspection an error did flash up but was immediately cleared.
 I had to video the Console while clicking submit to catch the error.
 Research on Stackoverflow confirmed this was likely linked to:
    - The form clearing itself on "Submit"